 Norfolk’s historic Ghent Neighborhood is a vibrant community filled to the brim with character, culture and delicious cuisine.
 The neighborhood’s main thoroughfare, Colley Avenue, and adjacent 21st and 22nd streets are lined with eclectic eateries, unique shops, art galleries and antique stores.

 For soul-satisfying blast from the past, head to Doumar’s Cone and BBQ, a classic drive-in, whose owner created the world’s first waffle cone!
 Drive up, order and dine in the comfort of your own car or grab a seat inside and take a step back in time.
 While in the neighborhood, sip and savor at Mermaid Winery, Virginia’ first urban winery, and enjoy a tasty bite paired with a delicious wine flight in their intimate tasting room.
-Dine al fresco on upscale comfort food at Supper Southern Morsels’ rooftop terrace or check out what’s on tap at O’Conner Brewing Company, a local Norfolk craft brewery, or the Public House on Colley.
-If you’re looking for vegetarian or vegan friendly dishes, restaurants throughout Ghent offer an array of options to quell your cravings.
+Check out what’s on tap at O’Connor Brewing Company, a local Norfolk craft brewery, or the Public House on Colley.
+If you’re looking for vegetarian or vegan-friendly dishes, restaurants throughout Ghent offer an array of options to quell your cravings.

 Norfolk’s Colley Avenue was voted the People’ Choice designation for Great Places in America in 2015.